jbouwh/omnikdatalogger/README.md

 ## Installation
 The application can be installed:
 -   Install with the Home Assistant Community Store [HACS](https://hacs.xyz/).
-    -   Open the settings menu
+    -   Omnik data logger is include in the default repository.
+Open the Automation tab.
+Click on de big orange **+**
-    -   Enter `https://github.com/jbouwh/omnikdatalogger` at `ADD CUSTOM REPOSITORY`
+    -   Search for 'Omnik data logger' and select it.
-    -   Select `AppDaemon` as _Category_
+    -   Choose 'Install this repository in HACS'
 -   Download the latest release from [here](https://github.com/jbouwh/omnikdatalogger/releases)
 -   Clone using git: `git clone https://gihub.com/jbouwh/omnikdatalogger`.
 Optional install with `pip3 install ./omnikdatalogger`.
 -   Install using pip (pip3) as user: `pip3 install omnikdatalogger`